-Digital meters are also dipped into the aquarium water and will often provide an instant digital readout of the dKH or dGH.
+Digital meters are also dipped into the aquarium water and often provide an instant digital readout of the dKH or dGH.
 They may also return the measurement as ppm.
 Digital meters are pretty accurate.
-If you want to spend more money on a meter that can measure multiple parameters, they become very convenient and will pay for themselves over time.
+If you want to spend more money on a meter that can measure multiple parameters, they become very convenient and will pay for itself over time.

 Is Hard Water Bad For Fish

 Hard water is not necessarily bad for fish and can benefit certain species, such as Goldfish and African Cichlids that come from naturally hard water environments.